 Sometimes, hackers are not motivated by financial interests.
 They only want to access confidential information that they don’t know.

 Hackers working on a cause will spare no effort to obtain information that helps protect that cause.
-If it means hacking into an opponent’s system to access their secret information and use that information against them, they will do so.
+If it means hacking into an opponent’s system to access and use their secret information against them, they will do so.

 Types of “Hat” Hackers and How They Operate

-The way we classify hackers depends on their relationship with the owner of the network or system being hacked.
+How we classify hackers depends on their relationship with the network owner or the system being hacked.

 If the hacker and the network owner work together, the hacker will gain authorized access to the network.
 If the hacker is an intruder, the situation is just the opposite.